-Infant Microbiome & Epigenetics: Microbirth Online Course (9x 60 mins) for members of Australian College of Midwives
+Infant Microbiome & Epigenetics Online Course - For members of Australian College of Midwives (ACM)

-Evidence-based science on infant microbiome & epigenetics.
+Microbirth Online Course.
+Evidence-based on infant microbiome & epigenetics.
 9 CPD HOURS (ACM), 9 CERPs (IBLCE) & 0.9 CEUs (MEAC) & 9 Contact Hours (ACNM)

 Get started now!

 THIS COURSE IS FOR MEMBERS OF: